• By: Legacy Law Centers

 Key Takeaway: Trusts are an important estate planning tool that can help families protect their wealth and reduce tax penalties on large estates.
 Some trusts allow changes during the owner’s lifetime, while others require that all decisions be established beforehand.
 Each tool can help families bypass costly procedures after the owner’s death.

-Benefits of Setting up a Trust
+Benefits Of Setting Up A Trust

 Setting up a trust with an estate planning attorney ensures that your assets are distributed according to your wishes.
 Revocable trusts let individuals adapt their plans over time, leaving behind a lasting financial legacy while still exerting some control over how money is spent after passing.